nikolaivetrik24062010/WalmartTechAssessment/README.md

 # Walmart Android Assessment – Country List Viewer

-This is a technical assessment project for the Android Developer position on the Pharmacy Team at Walmart.
+This is a technical assessment project for the Android Developer position at Walmart.
 The goal is to fetch a list of countries from a remote JSON and display them in a scrollable list using clean, testable, and scalable architecture.

 ---